aepfli/markdownlint-rule-max-one-sentence-per-line/test/sentences-per-line.md

 2. another list item

-    How does it behave with text with identation. for lists?{max-one-sentence-per-line}
+    How does it behave with text with indentation. for lists?{max-one-sentence-per-line}

 3. an ordered list item. with a sentence, should also break properly.{max-one-sentence-per-line}